Cloudstrucc/Public/docs/Teams/template-proposal.md

 | **Subtotal**                       |                                               | **\$38,500 CAD**     |                    |
 | HST (13%)                          |                                               | **\$5,005 CAD**      |                    |
 | **Total with HST**                 |                                               | **\$43,505 CAD**     |                    |

+**Payment Terms**
+The total amount indicated in this proposal, including applicable taxes, shall become payable upon completion of the scope of work as outlined herein.
+Final payment shall be due within thirty (30) days of the client’s written confirmation of acceptance and sign-off of the completed deliverables.
+For greater certainty, such acceptance shall not be unreasonably withheld.
+This agreement shall be governed by the laws of the Province of Ontario and the federal laws of Canada applicable therein.

 > *Optional extension at \$125/hr support block (min.
 10 hrs)*